CarlOmega/examine-log/README.md

 1. **Examine Items, NPCs, and Objects:** Use the ‘examine’ option on any item, NPC, or object in the game.
 The plugin will automatically log these examines.
 2. **Open Examine Log:** Right-click the character summary to open the new Examine Log interface and track your progress.
 3. **Check Hints:** Use the hint system to help guide your search for missing examines.
 Look for the asterisk `(*)` in the examine menu or use detailed hints provided in the log interface.

+## Notes:
+ - **WARNING:** There is no guarantee that logs won't be lost due to unforeseen changes in any API's, as the data is tracked locally there is no cloud backup or persistence across devices.
+I may need to change data structures and will try my best at migrating everything behind the seen.
+If you encounter any issues please log them in Github.

 ## Credits:
 - **Data Source:** Uses the Minimal OSRS Item Database for examine data.